• HOME

 Brisighella Castle

-Surrounded by gentle hills, most of which covered with olive groves or vineyards, Brisighella is considered one of Italy’s most beautiful towns.
-It certainly is one of the many charming villages in Emilia Romagna, a region which has a lot to offer.
-I must admit that I’m sometimes wary of these definitions, but Brisighella is indeed enchanting.
-So much so that I visited it three times!
+Surrounded by gentle hills, most of which are covered with olive groves or vineyards, Brisighella is considered one of Italy’s most beautiful towns.
+It certainly is one of the many charming villages in Emilia Romagna, a region with a lot to offer.
+I must admit that I’m sometimes wary of these definitions, but Brisighella is indeed enchanting; so much so that I visited it three times!

 Brisighella - Historic Center

-Despite its small dimensions, there a plenty of things to do in Brisighella.
-Starting from the colorful houses of the tiny historical center, dotted with cute cafes and restaurants, delightful spots to have a drink or a bite while taking in the beautiful context.
+Despite its small dimensions, there are plenty of things to do in Brisighella.
+Starting from the colorful houses of the tiny historical center, dotted with cute cafes and restaurants, delightful spots for a drink or a bite while taking in the beautiful context.
 As you stroll along the main road, you’ll notice that the houses have semicircular arcades.
 You’ll understand why they were created once you explore the fantastic Via degli Asini, the Donkey’s Alley.
 That unique elevated road, passing in front of the houses and illuminated by the arches, was used to transport gypsum with donkeys.
-Hence, its name.
+Hence its name.

-The most significant landmarks are perched on the three rocky hills giving Brisighella its unique structure: the clock tower, the castle (Rocca Manfrediana), and the Madonna del Monticino’s sanctuary.
-Get ready for a short, sometimes steep, climb, and wear comfortable shoes.
+The most significant landmarks are perched on the three rocky hills, giving Brisighella its unique structure: the clock tower, the castle (Rocca Manfrediana), and the Madonna del Monticino’s sanctuary.
+So get ready for a short, sometimes steep climb, and wear comfortable shoes.
 It’s a little effort, but the reward is fantastic.
 Besides the beautiful monuments, you’ll get breathtaking views of the rolling hills and discover the idyllic landscape.

 Brisighella Parco Regionale Vena del Gesso Romagnola